Main Content

 Continuing Education Credits

-The Grant Writing: Navigating Uncertainty and Maximizing Funding Opportunities course is approved for 0.4 Rutgers CEUs (4.5 contact hours) as well as the following credits from professional organizations.
+The most recent offering of Grant Writing: Navigating Uncertainty and Maximizing Funding Opportunities was approved for 0.4 Rutgers CEUs (4.5 contact hours) as well as the following credits from professional organizations.
+We will reapply for similar credits the next time the course runs, but we cannot guarantee credit approval for future offerings.

 New Jersey